White Gossamer Plant, White Velvet, Cobweb Spiderwort, Hairy Wandering Jew.

 Synonym: Tradescantia pexata H.E.Moore

-Tradescantia sillamontana Matuda is the correct and accepted scientific name for this species of Tradescantia.
+Tradescantia sillamontana Matuda is the accepted scientific name for this species of Tradescantia.
 It was named and described as such by Eizi Matuda in Boletín de la Sociedad Botánica de México in 1955.

 The genus, Tradescantia Ruppius ex L., was named by Heinrich Bernhard Ruppius but later described by Carl von Linnaeus in Species Plantarum in 1753.
 Some of Mr. Ruppius’s writings were published after his death by Albrecht von Haller and Carl von Linnaeus.
 The genus Ruppia was named after him.